Why does my chimney need sweeping? Is it really necessary?

 Your flue will be swept from in front of your stove or open fire.
 Sheets will be laid in front of the appliance and rods and brushes will used to clean the flue.
 This will take 20-40 minutes.
 It will be cleaned in a way that no soot or ash will come into your room (with use of an industrial vacuum cleaner and sealing sheets).
-The area will be left as clean as (or cleaner) than when I arrived.
+The area will be left as clean as (or cleaner) than when we arrived.

 What happens to the soot?

 Soot used to be very valuable to Sweeps!
 People would buy it for farming.